-CHICAGO (AP) - Grain futures were lower Thursday on the Chicago Board of Trade.
+CHICAGO (AP) - Grain futures were mostly higher Thursday on the Chicago Board of Trade.

-Beef and pork fell on the Chicago Mercantile Exchange.
+Beef was lower and pork was higher on the Chicago Mercantile Exchange.

 April live cattle was .52 cent lower at $1.4315 a pound; May feeder cattle was 1.25 cents lower at $1.7345 a pound; while April lean hogs rose 1.68 cents to $1.1240 a pound.